DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Method

-At each optimization step, we identify the spatial candidate set $\mathcal{K}(p_{latest})$ containing all keyframes within the same spatial grid cell as the most recent keyframe.
-Within this spatially constrained set, we apply the same usage-based and loss-weighted selection strategy as CaRtGS~\cite{Feng_2025}, which prioritizes keyframes with remaining usage allocations and provides additional allocations to high-loss keyframes for adaptive focus on challenging views.
+At each optimization step, we identify the spatial candidate set $\mathcal{K}(p_{latest})$ containing all keyframes within the same grid cell as the most recently added keyframe at position $p_{latest}$.
+Within this spatially constrained set, we apply the usage-based, loss-weighted selection strategy from CaRtGS~\cite{Feng_2025}, which prioritizes keyframes with remaining usage allocations and allocates additional usage to high-loss keyframes to adaptively focus on challenging views.

 This spatial grid approach provides several key advantages: when revisiting previously mapped regions, all historically relevant keyframes within the spatial locality contribute their viewing constraints regardless of temporal distance, preventing catastrophic forgetting.
 By constraining selection to keyframes within spatial grid cell $g$, we minimize I/O operations through high chunk overlap.